-Apple has announced a new facial-recognition feature, which has been rumoured for months, but it's exclusive to the new iPhone X.
+Apple has a facial-recognition feature that's exclusive to the iPhone X.

 The technology, called Face ID, effectively replaces Touch ID fingerprint scanning.
 It uses a “TrueDepth camera system", which consists of sensors, cameras, and a dot projector, to create an incredibly detailed 3D map of your face, so every time you look at your phone, it'll conduct a secure authentication check to make not only unlocking but also paying "fast, easy, and intuitive", Apple promised.